Climb any of the Brecon Beacons and you’ll find a stirring view. But the best of them all is the glowering peak of Craig-Cerrig-gleisiad.

 Walk through a small section of woodland.
 You will soon emerge into a striking cwm, flanked to the south by a huge precipice.
 Hawthorn trees dot the scene.

-Flow the sound of a small stream, soon reaching its bubbling waters at a rather inconspicuous ford.
+Follow the sound of a small stream, soon reaching its bubbling waters at an inconspicuous ford.

 2. Over the stream